jptownsend/jptownsend.github.io/_projects/1_project.markdown

 </div>

 <div class="caption">
-	<i>Vampyroctena delmarvensis</i>, the first newly described ctenophore species to inckude a transcriptome as part of its <a href="https://rdcu.be/b3Z9y">formal taxonomic description</a>.
+	<i>Vampyroctena delmarvensis</i>, the first newly described ctenophore species to include a transcriptome as part of its <a href="https://rdcu.be/b3Z9y">formal taxonomic description</a>.
 </div>